 The Mediterranean fruit fly has reappeared in California!

-Periodically, in the world of gardening and agriculture, a cry goes out across the fields, farms, and front porches of California, and the world, announcing that a medfly has been found.
-This time, a medfly has been found in Half Moon Bay
+Periodically, in the world of gardening and agriculture, a cry goes out across the fields, farms, and front porches of the world, announcing that a medfly has been found.
+In this case, a medfly was found in Half Moon Bay.

 Native to sub-Saharan Africa, medflies (Ceratitis capitata) have slowly been making their way around the globe, usually riding on fruit and other infested crops.
 Medflies are about 1/4” long.
 They have a black thorax, marked with silver, and a tan abdomen with dark stripes.
 The wings are clear, with two light brown bands and gray flecks at the base.
 Their eggs look like those of other fruit flies: they look like tiny white bananas.
 Larvae are white, legless, and pointed at the back end.
 Pupae are encased in a hard, shiny brown puparium.